 Edgeworth economists have worked extensively to support DC Legal Aid projects.

-Edgeworth Chief Executive Officer Dr. John H. Johnson, working with Partners Dr. Parker M. Normann and Matthew Milner, were retained by grocery wholesalers in an alleged conspiracy litigation matter.
+Edgeworth Chief Executive Officer Dr. John H. Johnson, working with Partner Matthew Milner, was retained by grocery wholesalers in an alleged conspiracy litigation matter.

 Edgeworth's client receives $100 million settlement prior to trial.